geyang/char2wav_pytorch/README.md

 ## Key Learning

-- **Good Demo can be trained quickly**.
+- **Good Demo train fast**.
 Sean Roberson's demos are very nice for teaching, partially because the training converges very quickly.
 Most of his demo converge in less than half an hour on a MBP.

-    As a corollary, any model that does not improve within a few minutes of training should raise a red flag.
+- **Write Evaluation Functions Early**.
+You can't manually check if the results make sense until you have writen the evaluation functions.

+    When everything is done correctly, the evaluation gives sensible results very quickly.

 - **Teacher forcing can be a hyper parameter**.
 During training, we can tune the teacher forcing ratio between 0 and 1.